z64me/minimips64/README.md

 # minimips64
 This is my MIPS R4300i assembler and disassembler.
 I designed it to be super minimalistic and compact. `valgrind` reports no errors, and compiling with GCC's `-Wall -Wextra` produces no warnings.
+[I also wrote an article about it.](https://z64.me/post/writing-minimips64)

 ![kokiri-tunic.asm](screenshot.jpg)